Who Smokes vs. How Much: The Real Story

 A cross-national analysis of childhood predictors of daily smoking in adulthood

-Among daily smokers, those who attended religious services 1-3 times per month as a child smoked on average 1.15 fewer cigarettes per day than those who never attended.
+Daily smokers who attended religious services 1-3 times per month at age 12 reported smoking, on average, 1.15 fewer cigarettes per day than those who never attended.

 A country with very few smokers can still have a major smoking problem.